 Regular eye exams are crucial when it comes to maintaining your eye health.
 With an eye exam, your eye doctor can identify early signs of sight-threatening eye diseases and conditions — enabling earlier treatment and increasing your chances for optimal results.

-From all of us at Honest Eye Doctor in East Round Rock, we wish you a Happy Valentine’s Day!
+From all of us at Honest Eye Doctor in Round Rock, we wish you a Happy Valentine’s Day!

 What’s the difference between an eye exam and vision screening?